Relay.app vs. n8n

 These are two of the best workflow automation tools out there.
 But they're built for very different people.

 Relay.app is an AI-native automation platform designed for non-technical users and teams.
-It's got a clean visual workflow builder, built-in AI models from OpenAI and Anthropic (no API keys needed), agentic workflows, human-in-the-loop controls, native Tables for stateful data, MCP server support, and a brilliant AI agent that sets it all up for you.
+It's got a clean visual workflow builder, built-in AI models from top model providers like OpenAI and Anthropic (no API keys needed), agentic workflows, human-in-the-loop controls, native database tables, MCP server support, and a brilliant AI agent that sets it all up for you.
 If you want to build powerful, reliable AI workflows fast without writing code or needing to wire up a bunch of nodes ("whatever those are!"), Relay.app is hard to beat.

 n8n is an open-source, developer-first automation platform.
 It has over 400 integrations, self-hosting via Docker, JavaScript/Python code nodes, and execution-based pricing that keeps costs predictable.
 With the release of n8n 2.0, it's gotten meaningful upgrades around security, scalability, and governance.
 If your team thinks in APIs, webhooks, and JSON, n8n will give you incredible power and flexibility.